Bureau of Housing and Support Services (BHSS)

 The Bureau of Housing and Support Services administers an array of programs to address the problems of homelessness in the State.
 These programs provide a continuum of services for homeless, at risk and low-income households.
 BHSS programs are designed to prevent homelessness, provide shelter for the homeless, construct supportive housing for the homeless and offer essential services to stabilize housing situations and increase levels of self-sufficiency.

-To accomplish this, BHSS administers the Homeless Housing and Assistance Program (HHAP), as well as a range of support services programs for homeless and at risk families and individuals, including the Solutions to End Homelessness Program (STEHP), New York State Supportive Housing Program (NYSSHP), Housing Opportunities for Persons with AIDS Program (HOPWA), Emergency Needs for the Homeless Program (ENHP), Homelessness Prevention and Rapid Re-housing Program (HPRP), and the Operational Support for AIDS Housing Program (OSAH).
+To accomplish this, BHSS administers the Homeless Housing and Assistance Program (HHAP), as well as a range of support services programs for homeless and at risk families and individuals, including the Solutions to End Homelessness Program (STEHP), New York State Supportive Housing Program (NYSSHP), Housing Opportunities for Persons with AIDS Program (HOPWA), Emergency Needs for the Homeless Program (ENHP), and the Operational Support for AIDS Housing Program (OSAH).

 If You Are Homeless or At-Risk of Homelessness

 If you are currently homeless or at-risk of homelessness please contact your local Department of Social Services.

 If you are located in New York City (NYC), please call 311 or visit the NYC Department of Homeless Services (DHS) where there is information on intake centers, prevention programs, etc.

 Please note that BHSS administers grant programs primarily to non-profit organizations.
 We do not operate housing or provide services directly to individuals.
 To find a provider in your area see Housing Services by Region